bruderstein/unexpected-react/README.md

 * Assert React component's output using the [shallow renderer](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering)
 * Assert React component's output using the full renderer and JSX "expected" values (e.g. `TestUtils.renderIntoDocument()`)
+* Assert React component's output using the test renderer ([react-test-renderer](https://www.npmjs.com/package/react-test-renderer) (require `unexpected-react/test-renderer`)
-* Trigger events on components in both shallow and full renderers
+* Trigger events on components in shallow, full and test renderers
-* Locate components using JSX queries in both shallow and full renderers
+* Locate components using JSX queries in shallow, full and test renderers
-* All assertions work identically with both shallow and full renderers, allowing you to mix and match in your tests, based on what you need.
+* All assertions work identically with the shallow, full and test renderers, allowing you to mix and match in your tests, based on what you need.

 # Examples